VincentVTran/Number-Recognition-ML/README.md

 ## MLRecognitionApp

-The application currently uses Angular framework for the front-end user interface and ExpressJS as the back-end stand-alone application.
+The application currently uses Angular for the front-end user interface and ExpressJS as the back-end stand-alone application.
 Tensorflow was the primary framework used to build the neural network.

 ## Checklist